-Regenerate only works on English audio and video for now.
+Regenerate is currently available for English audio and video only.

 - Play through your project and find the part you'd like to fix—this could be a choppy transition, an abrupt cut, or a distracting sound.
 Edit points appear as stacked vertical dashes in the script.